playframework/playframework/documentation/manual/working/commonGuide/database/Evolutions.md

 If you are using [[compile-time dependency injection|ScalaCompileTimeDependencyInjection]], you will need to mix in the `EvolutionsComponents` trait to your cake to get access to the `ApplicationEvolutions`, which will run the evolutions when instantiated.
 Since `applicationEvolutions` is a lazy val, you either need to explicitly access that val, for example in your `ApplicationLoader`, or have an explicit dependency from another component to make sure the evolutions run.

+#### Running evolutions with Slick using compile-time DI
+If you are using Slick, you will also need to mix in the `SlickEvolutionsComponents` trait in addition to the `EvolutionsComponents` trait to `ApplicationComponents`.
+Else evolutions will not recognize the Slick database configurations in the configuration files.

 ## Evolutions scripts

 Play tracks your database evolutions using several evolutions script.
 These scripts are written in plain old SQL and should be located in the `conf/evolutions/{database name}` directory of your application.
 If the evolutions apply to your default database, this path is `conf/evolutions/default`.